mpv-player/mpv/DOCS/man/input.rst

     This behavior changed in mpv 0.31.0.
 Before this, the new value was rejected *iff* video (for ``vf``) or audio (for ``af``) was active.
 If playback was not active, the behavior was the same as the current behavior.

-``edition``
-    While a file is loaded, the property will always return the effective edition, and setting the ``auto`` value will show somewhat strange behavior (the property eventually switching to whatever is the default edition).

 ``playlist``
     The property is read-only and returns the current internal playlist.
 The